jcerex/javascript-reference/Filter.md

 # Summary

-`.filter()` is a JS method used to extract items of an array according to a callback function and create a new array out of these items.
+`.filter()` is a JS method used to extract items of an array that pass the test implemented by the provided function and create a new array out of these items.

 ## Context